Darling McGillicuddy

 Although Harold and Thelma’s life after the war was beyond the scope of this project, we thought it was important to pull the curtain back a bit and show readers a glimpse of the ensuing years- including Harold’s successful banking career, the birth of their daughter Ruth Ann Whipp and the life-long connection they had to the Nighthawks, his wartime squadron.

-We celebrated with a couple of caipirinhas–Brazilian cocktails.
-Finally, the last draft was completed.
-She emailed me “Can hardly wait to see the final copy and move forward to the next stage.”
+The next day Ruth Ann emailed us: “Can hardly wait to see the proof and move forward to the next stage.”
 This was Ruth Ann to a “T”, always ready to seize a new challenge.
-I was excited myself, thinking of Ruth Ann networking the book with a variety of air-force savvy folk and finding a wider audience.
+We were excited too, thinking of Ruth Ann shopping the book around with air-force savvy folk and finding a wider audience.
 When we heard Ruth Ann had died unexpectedly on May 12, 2022, we were shocked.
-We’d just spent the day together and she was her usual vibrant, vital, delightful, irreplaceable self.
+It had only been a few weeks since we had spent the day together – and she had been her usual vibrant, vital, delightful, irreplaceable self.
 But her book lives on.

 Credits